Line Edit: “The Social Network”

 MARK (CONT’D)

 In his previous line, Mark says that he could sing in an a cappella group were it not that he can’t sing.
 In this line, he says that, because of his SAT score, he can row crew or invent a twenty-five-dollar PC.
 But, as he states in a few lines, he can’t row crew, and given that the previous line is conditional, I think this one should be too.
 So let’s replace can with could, to maintain consistency across Mark’s lines.
-Also, since numerals cannot be spoken, let’s spell out 25.
-And while we’re at it, let’s add a hyphen to 25 dollar, to indicate it as a compound modifier.
+(And to avoid repeating this edit, let’s do the same for all other similar instances of cans.)
+Also, let’s add a hyphen to twenty-five dollar, to indicate this as a compound modifier of PC.

 I could row crew or invent a twenty-five-dollar PC.